In Canada, driverless cars learn to see in the snow

-STRATFORD, Ontario (Reuters) - A Canadian town known for its annual theater festival is emerging as a hub of “snowtonomous” research, as automakers face demands to produce self-driving cars that can perform in snow and sleet.
+STRATFORD, Ontario, March 21 (Reuters) - A Canadian town known for its annual theater festival is emerging as a hub of “snowtonomous” research, as automakers face demands to produce self-driving cars that can perform in snow and sleet.

 But testing driverless cars in cold climates brings added challenges to an industry grappling with the first fatality involving an autonomous vehicle.